-Pre-construction, some conditions within the planning permission applied by the Local Authority or An Bord Pleanála must be sufficiently discharged, where required (formal applications process where requested details are required).
-This may include the likes of providing more specific details of design or similar details.
-Failure to discharge planning conditions as specified by the conditions of a planning permission may result in an enforcement action.
+Pre-construction, some conditions within the planning permission applied by the Local Authority or An Bord Pleanála must be sufficiently discharged where required.
+This may include providing specific design details not available at the planning stage, or the submission of additional ecological survey reports, or a CEMP.
+Failure to discharge planning conditions as specified by the conditions of a planning permission may result in enforcement action.

-2.11.3 Commencement Notice/7-Day Notice
+2.15.3 Commencement Notice/7-Day Notice